-Table 2.3 shows that LEOLUT 1 provides no location data for all LEOSAR satellites, or unreliable location data that are suppressed by the nodal MCC in accordance with the procedures described in section 2.5.4.
+Table 2.1 shows that LEOLUT 1 provides no location data for all LEOSAR satellites, or unreliable location data that are suppressed by the nodal MCC in accordance with the procedures described in section 2.5.4.

-In Table 2.3, Sarsat X shows a "Red" status for all LEOLUTs: no reliable location data can be derived from Sarsat X and this data is therefore suppressed, or the Sarsat X payload is not operational and provides no data to any LEOLUT in the System.
+In Table 2.1, Sarsat X shows a "Red" status for all LEOLUTs: no reliable location data can be derived from Sarsat X and this data is therefore suppressed, or the Sarsat X payload is not operational and provides no data to any LEOLUT in the System.

-Table 2.3 also indicates that LEOLUT 2 does not provide reliable location data when tracking Sarsat N and the Doppler location in the alert messages is suppressed in accordance with the procedure described at section 2.5.4.
-The corresponding availability status for the LEOLUT2 / Sarsat N combination in Table 2.1 is also shown as non-conforming (Red).
+Table 2.1 also indicates that LEOLUT 2 does not provide reliable location data when tracking Sarsat N and the Doppler location in the alert messages is suppressed in accordance with the procedure described at section 2.5.4.
+The corresponding availability status for the LEOLUT 2 / Sarsat N combination in Table 2.1 is also shown as non-conforming (Red).

-Table 2.4 shows the status of MEOLUT 1 as "Red" for location accuracy, and location data will be suppressed for MEOLUT 1 due to its "Red" status for accuracy.
-This table also shows the status of MEOLUT 2 as "Red" for location probability; no data is suppressed for MEOLUT 2, since suppression occurs only when the status is "Red" for location accuracy.
-The status of MEOLUT 1 is shown as "n/i" for detection probability, indicating that insufficient data is available.
+Table 2.3 shows the status of MEOLUT 1 as "Red" for location accuracy (with the 5 km accuracy for multi-burst solutions shown as "Red" in Table 2.4), and location data will be suppressed for MEOLUT 1 due to its "Red" status for accuracy.
+Table 2.1 also shows the status of MEOLUT 2 as "Red" for location probability ((with the location probability for multi-burst solutions shown as "Red" in Table 2.4 for one designated reference beacon); no data is suppressed for MEOLUT 2, since suppression occurs only when the status is "Red" for location accuracy.
+The status of MEOLUT 1 is shown as "n/i" (in grey color) for detection probability, indicating that insufficient data is available.
 The status of MEOLUT 1 is shown as "n/a" for local antenna availability, indicating that the MEOLUT is not networked.
-The status of MEOLUT 2 is shown as "Yellow" for local antenna availability, indicating moderate non-conformity.
+The status of MEOLUT 2 is shown as "Yellow" for local antenna availability, indicating partial conformity.